SageRalph/RESTeasy/README.md

 All without you writing any JavaScript (other than initializing RESTeasy).

 ## Requirements
-RESTeasy has absolutley zero dependencies, no jQuery needed.
+RESTeasy has absolutely zero dependencies, no jQuery needed.

 RESTeasy uses modern JavaScript language features including Async/Await, map, fetch, and object destructuring.
 These are supported natively by recent versions of Chrome and Firefox, but transpiling with babel is recommended to support other browsers.

 ## Demo
-The demo folder contains a single page site demostrating usage of RESTeasy.
+The demo folder contains a single page site demonstrating usage of RESTeasy.
 You can open this in directly your web browser, no server required.

 ## Usage
 Using RESTeasy is as simple as importing the library (using a `<script>` tag) and calling `resteasy({params})`.